-If medication is the trigger, discontinue medication immediately; remove, but do not squeeze the stinger of an insect
+If medication is the trigger, discontinue the medication immediately; remove, but do not squeeze the stinger of an insect

 Medications and fluids will need to be given quickly.
 IV access allows uniform and quick dosing.

-Swelling of the throat may be caused by acute inflammation.
+The swelling of the throat may be caused by acute inflammation.
 Airway obstruction is the most common manifestation of anaphylaxis and can be fatal.
 Monitor ABG and oxygen saturation.